meyoungorcl/apex-atp/3-build-database-objects-in-autonomous-database.md

    ![](images/3/drop-hol-milestones.png)

-3. Drag the other three tables to the right.
+3. Drag the other three **HOL_*** tables to the right.
 Use the diagram controls to adjust the zoom level and layout of the objects.
 Note that the foreign keys are detected and drawn on the diagram.

    ![](images/3/drop-remaining-tables.png)